jschnab/systems_design/pastebin/README.md

             )
 ```

-When connecting to postgres, use one connection per SQL statement or group of
-related SQL statements to simplify transaction logic.
-For example, several
-cursors could share the same transaction, depending on the isolation level,
-so it may not be immediately clear when reading the code if a SQL statement
-(or a group of SQL statements) are running in their own transaction.

-We store SQL queries in a separate module to preserve code readability, as SQL
+We store SQL queries in a separate module to help with code readability, as SQL
 queries have a tendency to spread over many lines and break the reader flow.
 The query `sql_queries.INSERT_TEXT` is written as: